 Creating and Submitting Sitemaps to Google

 Once you complete site submission and ownership verification, the next step you may need to care about is creating and submitting XML sitemaps of your site.

 A sitemap is simply a structural list of pages in a website that can tell what the site contains and how it’s organized.

-Sitemaps are of many types, but two primary types are HTML and XML sitemaps.
-An HTML sitemap is hierarchical human visible sitemap that helps visitors of a site to easily find the web content they looking for.
-In the other hand, an XML sitemap is purely intended for Google and other search engines in order to help them identifying the URLs and data in each section of a website and informing changes and updates within the sitemap.
+Sitemaps are of many types, but two primary varieties are HTML and XML sitemaps.
+An HTML sitemap is a hierarchical human visible sitemap that helps visitors of a site to easily find the web content they are looking for.
+On the other hand, an XML sitemap is purely intended for Google and other search engines to help them identifying the URLs and data in each section of a website and finding changes and updates within the sitemap.

 XML stands for Extensible Markup of Language.
-The markup help search engines to easily finds URLs in a website that is existing from the beginning, added newly or changed for any reason.
-In case of large websites, while it’s not possible to identify all the URLs and their properties through HTML attributes, XML makes its easy to discover all within seconds.
-URLs and respective pages with all attributes can be easily found by search engines easily.
-However, if your website contains more than 50,000 pages, it’s highly recommended that you should have proper XML sitemaps and you need to submit the same to Google Search Console and other similar service providers like Bing Webmaster.
-However, it’s not bad if you create and submit sitemaps to webmaster tools even if you have a small website.
-Sitemaps help you not only in letting webmaster tools to find your webpages easily, but also in discovering an update at the earliest.
+The markup helps search engines to easily find URLs on a website that exist from the beginning, added newly, or changed for any reason.
+In the case of large websites, while it’s not possible to identify all the URLs and their properties through HTML attributes, XML makes it easy to discover those within seconds.
+URLs and respective pages with all attributes can be found by search engines easily.
+However, if your website contains more than 50,000 pages, it’s highly recommended that you should have proper XML sitemaps, and you need to submit the same to Google Search Console and other similar service providers like Bing Webmaster.
+However, it’s not bad, if you create and submit sitemaps to search engines even if you have a small website.
+Sitemaps help you not only in letting webmaster tools to find your webpages easily but also in discovering an update at the earliest.

 How to Create an XML Sitemap

 Creating sitemap is an easy process.
 You can create a sitemap even by not taking help of a sitemap creating tool.
 Depending upon the size of your website, you need to follow the following steps: